 HackAD Facebook: @hackADeu

-The #hackAD project wants to foster digital skills and competences of young people from disadvantaged background by implementing collaborative educational activities based on the Social Hackademy co-creation methodology.
+The #hackAD project fostered digital skills and competences of young people from disadvantaged background by implementing collaborative educational activities based on the Social Hackademy co-creation methodology.

-The project aims to empower young people (age 16-29) from disadvantaged backgrounds by helping them acquire and develop digital skills to find digital solutions to social challenges and improve trainers’ capacity to foster digital skills of youth at risk of social and digital exclusion.
-This will be done through the setting up of Social Hackademy Labs and the organisation of a Social Hackathon in four European countries: Croatia, France, Greece, and Italy.
+The project aimed to empower young people (age 16-29) from disadvantaged backgrounds by helping them acquire and develop digital skills to find digital solutions to social challenges and improving trainers’ capacity to foster digital skills of youth at risk of social and digital exclusion.
+This was done through the setting up of Social Hackademy Labs and the organisation of Social Hackathons in four European countries: Croatia, France, Greece, and Italy.

-The project focuses on digital co-creation, technology and education for empowerment and social mobility of disadvantaged young people, through the scaling up of the Social Hackathon Umbria (SHU), a good practice implemented at local level by project partner EGInA .
+The project focused on digital co-creation, technology and education for empowerment and social mobility of disadvantaged young people, through the scaling up of the Social Hackathon Umbria (SHU), a good practice implemented at local level by project partner EGInA since 2016.

-The #hackAD project will be implemented by partners from five European countries (Belgium, Italy, Greece, Croatia and France) and will produce the following key results:
+The #hackAD project was implemented by partners from five European countries (Belgium, Italy, Greece, Croatia and France) and produced the following key results:

 - Social Hackademy methodology addressed to teachers and youth workers

 - Trainers Handbook for the implementation of Social Hackademy Methodology

 - Course outlines on Native Mobile App Development, Web Design, and Visual and Graphic Design